zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.5 – Add Detail 2

 When complete, the object navigator on the left will show the new page.
 Select the new page “main-product-detail” to see what it looks like.
 Note that the "Product List" screen is called "main-start" and the "Product Detail" screen is called "main-product-detail" in Figure 3.10.6.
-(These may be renamed if desired but its not really necessary.)
+(These may be renamed if desired but it's not really necessary.)

 ![](./media/image104.png)